 And skin redness could appear on other areas of the body, usually with other food allergy symptoms.

 If your child already has eczema, a food allergy reaction may cause the red, itchy rash of eczema to flare up, or get noticeably worse.
 However, food allergies don’t cause eczema to newly appear, and eczema flare-ups can be due to any number of causes.

 Most concerningly, a food allergy reaction may cause swelling.
 If a food allergy causes swelling, it often causes redness in the swollen area, because of extra blood flow in the swollen area.
 Food allergies can cause swelling (and resulting redness) on the face, lips, eyes, or throat.
-Throat swelling and redness is a sign that an allergic reaction has turned severe.
+Throat swelling, and the redness that results, is a sign that an allergic reaction has turned severe.

 How to know if a food allergy caused redness?

 Even though food allergies cause these types of redness, redness on the face or elsewhere on the body doesn’t always mean that your child is experiencing a food allergy reaction.

 - Whether your child is experiencing other symptoms of an allergic reaction, such as hives and vomiting

 - Whether the redness (and other symptoms) appeared soon after your child ate a certain food – food allergy symptoms happen seconds to 2 hours after consumption

 - Whether the redness looks, emerges, or behaves like another type of rash

 - How long the redness lasts – hives and other food allergy redness usually lasts several hours, up to a maximum of 24-48 hours.